paul-m/VirtualPersistAPI/spec/VirtualPersistAPI.md

 This API allows the user to POST, GET, and DELETE arbitrary content over http, based on their credentials.

-The data stored is a simple key->value relationship.
+The data stored is a simple category->key->value relationship.

 The key and value will be sent through a POST request.
 This really should be a PUT for RESTful semantic accuracy but PUT is a pain to configure in many circumstances.
 Part of the rationale for this API is so that non-experts can use it with relative ease, so we'll use POST.